sumit3887/Generate-CSV-using-javascript---Salesforce/README.md

 Steps -

-1) Upload jQuery in the static resource and use that in the visualforce page. <br/>
+1) Upload jQuery in the static resource and use that in the visualforce page.
+Please, make sure that jQuery is loaded prorerly. <br/>
 2) Copy and paste the Visualfroce page and Controller. <br/>
 3) You are done!
 Go to the visualforce page.<br/>

+This is my first project on GIT.
+If you fine some issue notify me @ gbu.sumit@gmail.com